-India-based manufacturer Godrej Group has started developing its own propane (R290) compressors, said Narendra Shedge from Godrej & Boyce’s air conditioning R&D center.
+India-based manufacturer Godrej Group has started developing its own propane (R290) compressor, said Narendra Shedge from Godrej & Boyce’s air conditioning R&D center.

 Shedge shared this during a session on air-conditioning trends at the Green Cooling Summit, on May 26.

 Godrej started the development process in mid-2020 and expects to start incorporating the R290 compressor series in its own air-conditioning products at the beginning of 2023, according to Acharekar Abhijit, Deputy General Manager of the R&D center.
 This is subject to “adequate evaluation and reliability testing in the field,” Abhijit added.

 The first models the company is working on are rotary compressors, in the 1TR to 1.5TR (3.5 to 5.3kW) capacity range.

 “There are very few compressor options available for R290; also development in these areas is not at the desired pace for improvement in energy efficiency,” Abhijit explained, when queried about why Godrej has embarked on this R&D journey.